You can expect extreme highs and lows when you deliver for a gig economy app like Spark.

 But from our observations and the observations of other Spark drivers, there are several factors that can make some orders pay more than others.

-Urgent orders may offer higher delivery pay, and rejected orders are likely to get a pay bump.
-Long-distance orders and orders involving several stops also usually pay more.
+Urgent orders may offer higher delivery pay, and orders that were rejected by other drivers are likely to get a pay bump.
+Long-distance orders and orders involving several stops also usually pay more too.

 Shopping and delivery orders with a large unit will get a higher delivery pay, and customers for large orders are more likely to tip.
 So it’s not a surprise that some of the highest-paying examples in this article are shopping orders.